 Wilmington police looking for missing teenager

 WILMINGTON, N.C.
-(WECT) - The Wilmington Police Department has announced that it is looking for 17-year-old Jamarion Stanley.
+(WECT) - The Wilmington Police Department has announced that it is looking for 17-year-old Kaiden Gray.

-According to the announcement, Stanley was last seen at around 4 p.m. on Saturday, Dec.
-16, near the Walmart on Sigmon Road.
-He was last seen wearing a black T-shirt and dark grey or black pants.
+According to the WPD, Gray was last seen around 3:30 p.m. on Thursday, Dec.
+21, in Wilmington.
+He was last seen wearing a grey hoodie and navy blue/black sweatpants.

-Police describe Stanley as being 5′9″ tall, weighing 160 pounds and having brown eyes with brown hair.
+Police describe Gray as being 5′10″ tall, weighing 140 pounds and having blonde hair with blue eyes.

 If you see him, you are asked to call 911.
 Anyone with information is asked to contact (910) 343-3609.